Sesriem to Swakopmund to Khorixas

 We finally camped that evening at a place with, um, ... character.
 The Acacia Park Campground in Otjiwarongo was good fun, razor-wire fences and all.
 There was an old-fashioned, Bible-thumping revival blaring late into the rain-spitting night on one side of the parking lot.
 A dance bar pumped techno out on the other.
 Not all that conducive to sleep, but an experience we'll remember.

-The next morning we got a flat tire before we'd barely gotten started.
-We were helped by some very kind folks on the road and some even kinder folks at a small tire shop on the north end of Outjo.
-Later in the afternoon we had a chance to return the favor to some stranded locals, then were rained on, gave a ride to a rain-soaked teenager; then the sun came out and were covered in dust and bounced about till our teeth nearly fell out.
+We’ll keep the description of the next day short and sweet: we got a flat tire before we'd barely gotten started.
+We were helped by some very kind folks along the road and some even kinder folks at a small tire shop on the north end of Outjo.
+Later in the afternoon we had a chance to return the favor to some stranded locals.
+Then we were rained on, dumped on.
+We gave a ride to a rain-soaked teenager who we came across walking tens of kilometers from the nearest town or pavement.
+Then the sun came out and once again we were bounced about till our teeth nearly fell out and covered in a none too thin layer of red dust.

 Suffice it to say, it had been an interesting three days.
 We were left a bit addled by the washboard roads, whirling night drives, sketchy campgrounds, and mornings deflated by truly terrible instant coffee.
 Yet we'd been buoyed by the kindness of strangers more than once — one of the great joys of traveling.

-Finally coming across the turnoff for Camp Kipwe left us wanting to pinch ourselves.
+Finally coming across the turnoff for Camp Kipwe, where we’d reserved a room for the next three nights, left us wanting to pinch ourselves.
 Dare we let ourselves actually believe it could really be... ?